aleksandarpesic851/Best-Serve/README.md

 It was made using material admin template from https://github.com/creativetimofficial/material-dashboard-laravel.

-Default login information is admin@material.com and secret
+Admin login credential is admin, secret